-Burning Sky is a Burning Man theme camp where we (the skydivers) pool our camp dues to rent an aircraft and buy fuel.
+Burning Sky is a Burning Man theme camp where we (the skydivers) pool our membership dues to rent an aircraft and buy fuel.
 This is not a commercial drop zone and we are not a business.
 This is not a boogie.
 This drop zone is run by all of us and requires the participation of all of us.

 For email announcements and the occasional newsletter from your Burning Sky DZM, EyeBall, please sign up for the Burning Sky Skydivers email list: http://eepurl.com/CBy8n

 Q: I'm a skydiver with more than 150 jumps.
 Can I jump with Burning Sky?

 A: Yes!
 All you have to do is sign up in advance and pay your membership dues.
 This is only allowed *before* Burning Man starts.
 Your membership dues do not include the price of admission to Burning Man, so you still have to buy a Burning Man ticket!

 Q: How much experience do I need to land in the center?

 A: Skydivers with fewer than 200 jumps experience will be landing outside of the city along the 5:00 road between Black Rock City and the BRC airport.
 Skydivers with at least 200 jumps experience can land in any permitted landing area.
 Skydivers may not land within 100 feet (30 meters) of any person, vehicle, art installation ... anything.
 Skydivers may NEVER land within Black Rock City.

 Q: What if it's my first year at Burning Man?